grahamers/shared_ptr/README.md

 # shared_ptr
 Implementation of shared pointer.
-Incomplete but illustrates key aspects of implementation.
+Incomplete but illustrates key aspects of shared_ptr functionality.

-There are a variety of items not included (time constraints)  but the key point is to illustrate the reference counting, memory cleanup, type erasure and use of deleters.
+There are a variety of items not included (time constraints) however the following are included;
+* reference counting
+* memory cleanup
+* type erasure
+* deleters.

 For example these items are not included.